 - Can contain only letters (A–Z, a–z), numbers (0–9), hyphens (-), and slashes (/)

-Common format: INV/2026-27/001 or RS-2627-0001
+Common formats: INV/2026-27/001 or RS-2627-0001

-Common GST Invoice Mistakes
+What Are the Most Common GST Invoice Mistakes?

 - Wrong GSTIN — even one digit wrong means the buyer cannot claim ITC